Who are we?

 *As an incorporated society, we are member-focused.
 Members vote on constitutional changes, members pay an annual fee, and can bring communication to the CEO and Board, on how CCIS is run.

-Values: In determining values appropriate for the future of the organisation, we consider the use and application of the values, what drives our decision-making, and how we support and deliver our services.
+Values: These concepts fit the values like a jigsaw puzzle.
+Together they complete the picture that embodies our organisation.
+In determining values appropriate for the organisation, we considered the use and application of the values, including our culture, brand value, what drives decision-making, and how we support and deliver our services.
+The values that underpin our organisation are:

 Empowering – People move forward with their journey towards wellness when they are empowered to take charge of their own health, with knowledge and boundaries.